joshbegley/nyt-latest/README.md

 `The university has been in turmoil following the decision not to allow its valedictorian, who is Muslim, to speak at graduation.`\
 https://nytimes.com/2024/05/05/us/usc-pro-palestinian-encampment.html

-**Hamas claims responsibility for a rocket attack that closes a crossing between Israel and Gaza.**\
+**Hamas Claims Rocket Attack That Closes Key Crossing Between Israel and Gaza**\
-`The Israeli military said that about 10 rockets were fired toward the crossing, a conduit for aid into Gaza.
+`The Israeli military said that about 10 rockets were fired toward Kerem Shalom, a conduit for aid into Gaza.
 Several people were injured, Israel’s public broadcaster said.`\
 https://nytimes.com/2024/05/05/world/middleeast/hamas-rocket-kerem-shalom-israel.html